xinlin-z/smally/README.md

 ## Compress JPGs Losslessly in Batch Mode

-Use -a to indicate your picture folder path, which should be one or more absolute path. -a parameter is mandatory, and use -r to recurse sub folders, and use -k to keep the compressed file's mtime unchanged.
+Use -p to indicate your picture folder path, which should be one or more existed paths. -p parameter is mandatory, and use -r to recurse sub folders, and use -k to keep the compressed file's mtime unchanged.

 Use --jpegtran --jpg to compress JPGs losslessly in batch mode.

 Example:

-    $ python3 smally.py -a ~/path/to/pic -r -k --jpegtran --jpg
+    $ python3 smally.py -p path/to/pic -r -k --jpegtran --jpg
     /pics/vim_cheat_sheet.jpg -- [p]
     /pics/firefox_ca_info.jpg -- [p]
     /pics/reset_firefox.jpg -- [p]